 It affects your home

-Not only could bad air quality affect your lungs, it can also affect the workings of your home.
-Indoor air with elevated levels of contaminants hanging around is more exhausting on your home’s heating and AC system.
-Impurities clog the parts of the blower system and the home’s air filters more quickly, causing your HVAC system to work overtime to keep your family comfortable.
-Your duct system can also become dusty more quickly, resulting in inefficient airflow.
+Not only could bad air quality affect your lungs, it can also affect the performance of your home.
+Indoor air with elevated levels of contaminants hanging around is tougher on your home’s heating and AC system.
+Impurities clog the parts of the blower system and the home’s air filters more quickly, causing your heating and cooling system to work overtime to keep your family comfortable.
+Your duct system can also become dusty faster, resulting in inefficient airflow.

 It affects your workplace

-Many studies have proven that poor indoor air quality can have a very real effect on workplace production.
-Not only can it worsen the symptoms of allergies and asthma, but the pollutants released by copying machines, cleaning supplies, poorly maintained heating and AC equipment, and electrical equipment can cause headaches (even migraines), tearing eyes, and irritated throats.
+Many studies have proven that poor indoor air quality can actually have a huge effect on workplace production.
+Not only can it worsen the symptoms of allergies and asthma, but the pollutants put off by copying machines, cleaning supplies, poorly maintained heating and AC equipment, and electrical equipment can cause headaches (even migraines), watery eyes, and irritated throats.
 While these symptoms may be short-lived, extended exposure to poor indoor air quality (and you’re probably spending at least 40 hours a week in the office) can result in skin inflammation, respiratory problems, and other chronic conditions.
-On the more drastic side, radon or asbestos sneaking in through cracked foundations or ceilings can actually cause cancer and other terminal diseases and an excessive concentration of carbon monoxide can cause sudden death.
+On the more drastic side, radon or asbestos sneaking in through cracked foundations or ceilings can actually cause cancer and other terminal ailments and a high concentration of carbon monoxide can lead to sudden death.

-So next time your friend starts telling you about indoor air quality, listen up because it could be vital for your health and for your home.
-If you don’t know if your home’s indoor air quality is healthy or struggling, call Barlow Service Experts for a complimentary in-home analysis and we’ll determine your indoor air quality levels and share whole-home air cleaning plans with you.
+So next time your friend starts telling you about indoor air quality, listen closely because it could be vital for your health and for your home.
+If you don’t know if your home’s indoor air quality is good or bad, call Barlow Service Experts for a complimentary in-home analysis and we’ll determine your indoor air quality levels and share whole-home air cleaning plans with you.